aarong/feedme-spec/README.md

 ## Violations of the Specification

-### Invalid Client-originating Messages
+### Invalid Client-Originating Messages

 If the server receives a client message that violates any part of the specification, then the server must respond with a `ViolationResponse` message.
 The server must respond in this manner if:

-- A client-originating message is not valid JSON
+- A client-originating message is not valid JSON.

-- A client-originating message is structurally invalid
+- A client-originating message is structurally invalid.

-- A client-originating message violates the message sequencing requirements
+- A client-originating message violates the message sequencing requirements.

 If the client transmits an invalid message, it is recommended that the server also disconnect the client, as the state of the conversation has become